MicrosoftDocs/SupportArticles-docs/support/azure/devops/create-azure-rm-service-principal-manual.md

 Provide this SPN Contributor role or similar RBAC permissions on the subscription.
 You can even provide the Reader role at the subscription level.
 However, make sure that you provide Contributor access on the resource and resource group that these roles would update or deploy.

-To get the subscription details and create an ARM service connection by using the manual **Azure RM service principal** option, see [Create an Azure Resource Manager service connection with an existing service principal](/azure/devops/pipelines/library/connect-to-azure?view=azure-devops&preserve-view=true).
+To get the subscription details and create an Azure RM service connection by using the manual **Azure RM service principal** option, see [Create an Azure Resource Manager service connection with an existing service principal](/azure/devops/pipelines/library/connect-to-azure?view=azure-devops&preserve-view=true).

 Subscription details include the following information: